sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 ### 8.4.
 HA state persistence and rehydration

-Since HA agent could crash in the middle of the HA state transition and lose all its in-memory state, we need to persist the HA state, whenever it is changed and provide a way to rehydrate it back.
+Since `hamgrd` could crash in the middle of the HA state transition and lose all its in-memory state, we need to persist the HA state, whenever it is changed and provide a way to rehydrate it back.

 This is done by 2 key things:
 1. All states that is related to HA state machine transition will be saved to Redis, whenever it is changed.
 This includes: per-ENI current HA state and cached peer state, etc.